-Investigation after man dies in Horden street
+Horden manslaughter probe as man dies in street

 - Published

-An investigation is under way following the death of a man in a County Durham street.
+The death of a man in a County Durham street is being treated as manslaughter, police have said.

 Emergency services were called to the Handley Street area of Horden at about 11:30 GMT on Sunday.